-WE RETAINED THE DATA AND HAVE TO ACCEPT THE “NOISE” ADDED BY THE EFFECT DESCRIBED BY THE REVIEWER.
+AUTHORS’ RESPSONSE: WE RETAINED THE DATA AND HAVE TO ACCEPT THE “NOISE” ADDED BY THE EFFECT DESCRIBED BY THE REVIEWER.
 SUCH ANALYSIS WILL INCORPORATE SUBJECTIVITY IN DECIDING HOW MANY YEARS POST-REGULATION TO LEAVE OUT.
 Overall, this paper is exactly the type of longitudinal case study that's very much missing in the literature and I look forward to seeing it in the NAJFM.
 Keith Hurley Associate Editor: Comments to the Author: Review of UJFM-2016-0146 Thank you for submitting “Length-Limits Fail to Restructure a Largemouth Bass Population: A 28-year Case History.”
 I received two reviews of the manuscript and I also reviewed the manuscript.
 The reviewers liked the concept and approach of this manuscript.
 I agree with the reviewers that the combination of the long-term case study and the unique statistical approach on a topic of interest merits inclusion in North American Journal of Fisheries Management.
 However, there are a few areas that I think need to be clarified.
 I think a figure would help showing a timeline of the regulations.
 This would help in the interpretation of your results.
 I had a hard time keeping straight when the regulation occurred and for how long in the context of the other regulations.

-FIGURES 2 AND 3 SHOW THE TIMELINE Some more background on the stocking and regulation changes at the reservoir would be insightful.
+AUTHORS’ RESPSONSE: FIGURES 2 AND 3 SHOW THE TIMELINE Some more background on the stocking and regulation changes at the reservoir would be insightful.
 I appreciated the brevity of the manuscript but some more detail would be nice.

-MORE INFORMATION ABOUT WAS ADDED AS DESCRIBED EARLIER.
+AUTHORS’ RESPSONSE: MORE INFORMATION ABOUT STOCKING WAS ADDED TO THE MANUSCRIPT, AS DESCRIBED EARLIER.
 There needs to be a little more detail into the angler metrics.
 Were these extrapolated values or summaries of the interview data?
 What strata (year?) were the metrics extrapolated to if they were?
 Were these values for all anglers that caught bass or were these values for anglers that were seeking bass?
 Could species targeting (and pressure toward that species) have changed over this time frame?
 The implications of this should be included in the Discussion.

-WE ADDED ADDITIONAL DETAILS.
+AUTHORS’ RESPSONSE: WE ADDED ADDITIONAL DETAILS.
 NO EXTRAPOLATION WAS APPLIED TO COMPUTE THE THREE RATIOS CONSIDERED IN OUR ANALYSES.
 COMPUTATIONS WERE MADE USING TARGETED (BLACK BASS) EFFORT ONLY SO THERE IS NO NEED TO ACCOUNT FOR SHIFTS IN FISHING PRESSURE ACROSS SPECIES.
 The reviewers did a great job of pointing out areas that need to be clarified and ways to improve your message, so I will not rehash them here.
 I think taking the reviewers’ comments and edits would result in an improved manuscript, and I encourage the authors to do so.
 A few other specific comments: Line 102 – delete “similar to those described by”

-DONE
+AUTHORS’ RESPSONSE: THE SUGGESTED EDIT HAS BEEN DONE

 Line 104 - How many samples?

-VARIED AMONG YEARS AND ARE SUMMARIZED IN RESULTS SECTION
+AUTHORS’ RESPSONSE: THE SAMPELS VARIED AMONG YEARS AND ARE SUMMARIZED IN RESULTS SECTION.

 Line 127 – release numbers by species?

-REWORDED
+AUTHORS’ RESPSONSE: THE SENTENCE HAS BEEN REWORDED TO CLARIFY THE NUMBERS BY SPECIES.

 Lines 133-138 – are these metrics the extrapolated (year, month, week, or what strata; if so define) or are these raw estimates from the interviews?

-NOW CLARIFIED
+AUTHORS’ RESPSONSE: THE PASSAGE HAS BEEN CLARIFIED.

 Line 149 – What distance?
 Euclidean?

-YES EUCLIDEAN.
+AUTHORS’ RESPSONSE: YES EUCLIDEAN.
 THIS INFORMATION IS GIVEN LATER IN THE LAST PARAGRAPH OF THE METHODS.

 Line 146-156: Describe what were the factors included in the perMANOVA

-SINGLE FACTOR (REGULATION TYPE) REWORDED
+AUTHORS’ RESPSONSE: A SINGLE FACTOR (REGULATION TYPE) WAS USED IN THE ANLAYSIS.
+THIS PASSAGE HAS BEEN REWORDED TO CLARIFY.

 Line 159 – Please clarify what you mean by “statistically indistinguishable internally but different over groups”